unitymakesus/juneteenth/README.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Spread Juneteenth awareness with this modal that automatically appears on your website on Juneteenth (WCAG 2.1 AA compliant).
-Links to https://sixnineteen.com/ for more information and to get involved.

 ## Installation